Bankruptcy & Debt Collection Assistance

 Section II: FINANCIAL ELIGIBILITY:

 Pro Bono follows income and asset guidelines.
 We include the gross income (income before taxes and other deductions) from each individual in the household.
 Count the number of adults and children living in your house and find the maximum gross annual income for your household size in the table below.
-If your household income is above our guidelines, you have some financial resources available or need immediate assistance, you may wish to contact the Lawyer Referral Service at 603-229-0002, or the Reduced-Fee Program at 603-715-3290.
+If your household income is above our guidelines, you have some financial resources available or need immediate assistance, you may wish to contact the Lawyer Referral Service at 603-229-0002, or the Modest Means Legal Program at 603-715-3290.

 |Number in Household